 Bug Prevention Tips

 - Repair window or door screens that are ripped or don’t fit tightly.
 From crawling to flying, a torn screen is a great entrance into your home.
 Fixing a screen is easy, but if you’re a “do it for me” kind of person, many Ace locations have a screen repair service that can handle the job for you.

-Weatherproof the open spaces around windows and doors, particularly between the bottom of the door and the floor.
+- Weatherproofing the open spaces around windows and doors, particularly between the bottom of the door and the floor is so important to keeping critters out.
 Using an item like Gap and Crack spray foam can help secure many variable sized locations.
-Adding window and door sealant trim can help reduce entrances and aren’t unsightly additions to your home.
+Adding window and door sealant trim can help reduce bug entrances and aren’t unsightly additions to your home.

-Check vents, utility pipes, and other openings into the home that may need to be sealed, replaced, or repaired.
-Use a flash light to check the size of the exposed opening.
-Applying Gaps and Cracks Insulating Foam Sealant can help secure various sized areas.
+- Check vents, utility pipes, and other openings into the home that may need to be sealed, replaced, or repaired.

 Published on 2/23/2022.

 Always follow manufacturer's instructions before using any product.

 These “How-To’s” are provided for informational purposes only.
 The information contained in Ace Hardware’s “how-to” videos and/or articles is intended to provide general guidelines for projects in and outside of your home.
 Tools, products, materials, techniques, building codes, local regulations are continually changing.
 Ace Hardware assumes no responsibility for the accuracy of the information contained herein and disclaims any liability for the omissions, errors or the outcome of any project.
 It is the responsibility of the viewer to ensure compliance with all applicable laws, rules, codes and regulations for a project and the product being used.
 The viewer must always take proper safety precautions and exercise caution when taking on any project or using materials of said project.
 If you have any questions, concerns, or doubts regarding any element of what is displayed in the videos and/or articles, contact a licensed professional.